rayrphilip/eQuarium/equarium-super-probe-installation.md

 ## Super Probe Inspection

-The Super Probe is a small, cylindrical device with four sensors attached to a cable, used to monitor your aquarium’s water conditions.
+The Super Probe is a small, water-proof device with four sensors attached to a cable, used to monitor your aquarium’s water conditions.

 ### 1. Open the Super Probe Package

 - Carefully cut open the box labeled **eQuarium Super Probe** using scissors or a box cutter
-- Remove the probe and any protective foam or plastic wrapping
+- Remove the probe along with any protective foam and plastic wrapping

 ### 2. Verify the Four Sensors

-- Look at the probe's body, you should see four distinct sensor tips:
+- Look at the probe, you should see four distinct sensor tips:
-    - **Temperature Sensor**: A small metal tip, often shiny, for measuring water temperature
+    - **Temperature Sensor**: A small metal tip, often shiny
     - **pH Sensor**: A plastic tip, usually labeled “pH,” for checking water acidity
     - **Water Level Sensor**: A small optical or ultrasonic sensor (may look like a tiny lens) for measuring water height
     - **Toxicity Sensor**: A specialized tip (often labeled "NH3" or "ORP") for detecting harmful substances like ammonia